joshfix/imagemosaic-stac/README.md

 ![alt text](./screenshots/layer.png "Mosaic Layer")

-Starting out the `Bounding Boxes` section, set the "Native Bounding Box" to global extents: -180.0, -90.0, 180.0, 90.0.
+Starting out the `Bounding Boxes` section, ensure the "Native Bounding Box" and the "Lat/Lon Bounding Box" are set to global extents: -180.0, -90.0, 180.0, 90.0.
-The Lat/Lon Bounding Box should be set to the same value and can be filled in by clicking "Compute from native bounds" after filling in the "Native Bounding Box" fields.

 The `Coverage Parameters` section contains several custom fields which are detailed below: